supertwist/20objects/07-noteout.md

 Now, using the slider, you can change the sound - giving your ears a break as needed!

+> [!NOTE]
-*One important suggestion: turn off the metro's toggle before you close this patch.
-If you don't, some of your MIDI notes will surely get stuck, and you will really hate this patch!*
+> One important suggestion: turn off the metro's toggle before you close this patch.
+If you don't, some of your MIDI notes will surely get stuck, and you will really hate this patch!

 # Related Objects: midiin and midiparse
 Just like there are noteout, ctlout and pgmout objects that we've ignored (preferring to use midiformat and midiout), there are a set of "in" objects as well.
 We are going to forget about all of them and focus on a flexible input pairing: midiin and midiparse.